-Students in the Geosciences Department select between two concentrations: environmental geosciences or earth science, depending on their career goals.
+Majors in the geosciences program select between two concentrations: Environmental Geosciences or Earth Science, depending on your career goals.

-The environmental geosciences concentration will prepare students for employment in the private sector and various governmental agencies.
-Students completing this concentration will also have appropriate course work to be eligible for the certification exam as a professional geologist and/or professional hydrogeologist in Wisconsin.
+The Environmental Geosciences Concentration will prepare you for employment in the private sector and various governmental agencies.
+Upon completion of this concentration you will also have appropriate course work to be eligible for the certification exam as a professional geologist and professional hydrogeologist in Wisconsin.
 The expertise in hydrogeology and contaminant fate and transport afforded by this concentration can lead to employment as an environmental geoscientist in a variety of governmental and private organizations.
-Students interested in taking certification exams as professional soil scientists in Wisconsin may choose electives in soil science.
-Graduates with this background may work with governmental and private agencies in such applied fields as water resource management, soil conservation, and land-use planning.
+If you are interested in taking certification exams as professional soil scientists in Wisconsin you may choose electives in soil science.
+Upon graduation with this background you may work with governmental and private agencies in such applied fields as water resource management, soil conservation, and land-use planning.
 This concentration can also be done in conjunction with a 3+2 program at the School of Freshwater Sciences at UWM.

-The earth science concentration is extraordinarily flexible, as 18 credits of support courses are built into the major.
-These courses will be selected by the student and his/her adviser in order to develop a focal point related to their geosciences curriculum.
+The Earth Science Concentration is extraordinarily flexible, as 18 credits of support courses are built into the major.
+These courses will be selected by you and your adviser in order to develop a focal point related to your geosciences curriculum.
 The 18 credits are part of the major; therefore, a student electing to complete a minor cannot use these credits for that minor.
-Typical uses for the support courses include preparation for teacher licensure, law school, M.B.A. or M.P.A.
-Programs.
+Typical uses for the support courses include preparation for teacher licensure, law school, M.B.A. or M.P.A. programs.

 Since leaving Parkside, I have been one of the lucky few who found great jobs immediately after graduation.
 For that matter, I moved 800 miles for it just three weeks after graduation!
 These days I live on the edge of Manassas National Battlefield Park in Manassas, Virginia.